the operating system for gamES

 04

-• Once in the installer menu, select the drive you want to install PlaytronOS on.
+• Once in the installer menu, select the drive you want to install GameOS on.

 • Once the install is complete, you will be prompted to reboot.